gtuzi/intro_2_rl/policy_gradient/README.md

 * `agents/ReinforceBaselineContinuousAction`
 * `agents/ACWithEligibilityTracesContinuousAction`

+---

 ## Experiments
 In the following experiments, for each algorithm presented several hyperparameters are shown.
-Some of the hyper-parameters cause simulation failures, in which case they are not plotted.
+Some of the hyperparameters cause simulation failures, in which case they are not plotted.
 While the hyperparameters are not perfectly fine-tuned, they should give a starting point in further improvements for that particular algorithm.
 Also, note that some algorithms perform better for certain evnironments than others (as it is to be expected).
+For the episodic environments 10 training seeds with 10 evaluation seeds were used, while 10 training seeds with 5 for evaluation were used for continuing task.

 ### Environments
 The gymnasium environments used for experiments are shown in the tables, for each algorithm.
-For the episodic environments 10 training seeds with 10 evaluation seeds were used, while 10 training seeds with 5 for evaluation \
-were used for continuing task.
+For the continuous task case, the episodic environment was repurposed to run indefinitively by intercepting when the terminal state was reached, but then the environment was reset.
+This is to be kept in mind when interpreting the results for this task (jumps).

 #### Reward Shaping